 (b) the lessor must, as soon as practicable after the repairs are carried out, reimburse the tenant for any reasonable expense incurred by the tenant in arranging for those repairs to be carried out and paying for those repairs.

-[Section 43 inserted by No. 60 of 2011 s.
+[Section 43 inserted: No. 60 of 2011 s.
 41.]

 44. Quiet enjoyment